TUDelft-books/CSBB-textbook/book/Quarter1/Week1_2.md

 -   Write the group statement of shared values (the team contract).
 Link the students to where they can find the necessary resources

-# Discussion Questions
+## Discussion Questions

-What are you really good at?
+- What are you really good at?

-What skills do you bring to this project?
+- What skills do you bring to this project?

-What do you want in collaborative environments to be successful?
+- hat do you want in collaborative environments to be successful?

-What would you like to develop in yourself/or as a group?
+- What would you like to develop in yourself/or as a group?

-What are you likely to want help with?
+- What are you likely to want help with?

-What are your pet peeves in working in groups and how do you handle them?
+- What are your pet peeves in working in groups and how do you handle them?

 ### Writing assignment: